kenrett/x-bid-backend/README.md

 *   Updating the auction's `current_price` and `winning_user`.
 *   Extending the auction's `end_time` if the bid is placed in the final seconds.

+### Query Objects (Read Models)

+Read concerns live in dedicated query objects instead of controllers.
+For example, `Auctions::Queries::PublicIndex` and `Auctions::Queries::PublicShow` (`app/queries/auctions/queries/`) own the projections and eager-loading used by public auction endpoints.
+This keeps controllers focused on HTTP concerns and gives a single place to adjust filters, projections, or preload strategy for reads.

 ### Real-time Updates

 When a bid is successfully placed, the `Auctions::PlaceBid` service broadcasts an update via **Action Cable** on the `AuctionChannel`.
 This pushes real-time information (new price, winning user, end time) to all subscribed clients, eliminating the need for frontend polling and creating a dynamic user experience.